 Methods: In this research, two dimensional photonic crystals are used for designing all optical logic gates.
 A photonic crystal structure with a triangular lattice is proposed for making NAND, XNOR, and OR optical logic gates.
 Using the structure as the intended logic gate is possible without the need to change the structure through the use of the phase difference at the inputs.
 Line and point defects have been used to propagate light from inputs to output.
 The logical values "0" and "1", are defined based on the amount of transferred optical power to the output.

 Conclusion: In this study, one structure is suggested for realizing NAND, XNOR, and OR logic gates.
-This structure has a small size and low time delay, and is suitable for use in optical integrated circuits.
+This structure has a small size and low delay time, and is suitable for use in optical integrated circuits.